cn0047/stash/ed/arc/ddd.md

 Particular DTO implementation (mysql, mongo, etc) must be placed in infrastructure layer because it contains specific stuff (related to rows in mysql, how to get data, how to transform, etc).

-DTO it's just data container which used to transport data between different layers.
+DTO it's just data container which used **to transport data between different layers**.

 #### Repositories.